SPAAM-community/AncientMetagenomeDir/assets/documentation/libraries/README.md

 ## archive_data_accession

-- Should be a single `run` accession ID for each library.
+- Should be a single `run` or genome-level consensus sequence accession ID for each library.
   - A library may have multiple accessions, in which case specify one line per run accession and duplicate metadata accordingly (updating `library_name` and other metadata where necessary)